RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

-# Double Descent Demystified
-## Identifying, Interpreting & Ablating the Sources of a Deep Learning Puzzle
+# Double Descent Demystified: Identifying, Interpreting & Ablating the Sources of a Deep Learning Puzzle

 This repository contains the code and data for our preprint ["Double Descent Demystified: Identifying, Interpreting \& Ablating the Sources of a Deep Learning Puzzle"](https://arxiv.org/abs/2303.14151).